jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Size
     - Image (Linux/Windows)
   - VMs can get initialized using custom [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) scripts
+  - The VNet of a VM cannot be changed after it is created.
+  - If you remove a Azure VM, the component dependencies, that is data disks, the os disk, the virtual network interfaces, and diagnostic containers, will remain in the resource group.
+These items won't be automatically deleted along with your OS disc.
 - Virtual Machine Disks
   - Virtual Hard Disks (VHDs)
     - A file representation of what is found on a hard disk